Michael Mronz: Career

 In 2002, Mronz became a member of the board of the Hanne-Nüsslein Foundation of the KTHC Red-White stadium.
 The foundation has set itself the aim of promoting young tennis talents.
 Up until December 2003, he was shareholder and Managing Director of the American Sports GmbH, under the umbrella of which the first ladies’ and the first men’s team of the German basketball league club, RheinEnergie Cologne, fall.
 He stepped down due to differences of opinion concerning the future alignment of the organisation’s structure.
 Since January 2007, Michael Mronz has been a member of the board of the German America's Cup team, United Internet Team Germany, where he is responsible for the press activities.

 Since 2013, he has been the organiser of the famous ATP tournament, BMW Open by FWU AG, in Munich.
 He advises the organisers of the German racing series DTM and of the 2018 European Athletics Championships in Berlin.

 Mronz is the initiator and organiser of the "Rhine-Ruhr Olympic City 2028" initiative that is backed by the private sector.
 This idea of the Rhine-Ruhr region putting in a bid to stage the 2028 Summer Olympics is being met with great enthusiasm from economic and political circles.
 Mronz has developed a concept that relies upon sustainability and the usage of existing sports and event facilities.

 Mronz took over the Chair of the Westerwelle Foundation in 2016, which asserts itself on an international basis for democracy, the rule of law, the social market economy, tolerance and political and economic participation.

+He became an IOC member in 2023.